nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 ## Backend
 ### Configuring Express
 Now that the dependencies have been installed, let's create our app.
-To begin, open the `app.js` file that's in the app root (not in the `public/js` directory).
+To begin, open the `app.js` file that's in the app root (not in the `public/js` directory, that's where our Angular code will go).

 ```js
 // app.js